frostney/talks/proposals.md

 ### Obfuscate into Obscurity
 Length: ~30 minutes
-Proposed to: JSConf BP 2014, JSConf Iceland 2016, JS Kongress 2016
+Proposed to: JSConf BP 2014, JSConf Iceland 2016, JS Kongress 2016, JSConf Colombia 2016

 Did you know `[]+{}` equals to zero in JavaScript?
 Or that every string in JavaScript could be written as a combination of brackets, parenthesis, plusses and exclamation marks?
 We may have already heard of Hieroglyphy, JSFuck, node-obf or similar obfuscators that turn our carefully handcrafted JavaScript code into an unreadable mess.
 But what would it mean if we would want to create such an obfuscator by ourselves?
 What parts would be we able to customize and what effects will that lead to in the end?
 We will delve into performance implications, output size and even potential use cases.